-A tobacco-free policy will save us money by reducing maintenance costs, lowering the risk of fire and lessening the health impact of tobacco use - which costs our county more than \$34 million each year.
+This policy will save us money by reducing maintenance costs, lowering the risk of fire and reducing the health impact of tobacco use - which costs our county more than \$36 million each year.

-Why is smokeless tobacco not allowed?
+Why are nicotine pouches and smokeless tobacco not allowed?

-Benton County is concerned with providing a safe and nurturing environment where families and individuals can thrive and prosper.
-While the use of smokeless tobacco products does not affect non-users in the same way secondhand smoke does, products like chewing tobacco and snuff are also addictive and pose serious health risks to those who use them.
-Smokeless tobacco contains 28 cancercausing agents, and users have an increased risk of developing mouth cancer or other oral health problems, including lesions and recession of the gums.
+Benton County seeks to provide a safe and nurturing environment where families and individuals can thrive.
+While the use of smokeless tobacco and nicotine pouch products does not affect non-users in the same way secondhand smoke does, products like these are also addictive and pose serious health risks to those who use them.
+Smokeless tobacco contains 28 cancer-causing agents, and users have an increased risk of developing mouth cancer or other oral health problems, including lesions and recession of the gums.